Click for homepage

 M125 (Fialka) USSR

 Interestingly, most of the exploitable Enigma weaknesses listed above, were fixed in the Russian M-125 cipher machine, also known as FIALKA, that was introduced in 1956.
-It has 10 cipher wheels, all of which feature irregular stepping.
+It has 10 cipher rotors, all of which feature irregular stepping.
 Furthermore, adjacent rotors move in opposite directions.

 The Steckerbrett is replaced by a punched card that allows all possible permutations.
 It avoids operator mistakes and is installed in seconds.
 And although the operating principle of Fialka is almost identical to that of the Enigma, on Fialka a letter can be encoded into itself.